joelhelbling/ignorance/README.md

+*CAVEAT EMPTOR:*  _this project is a work in progress.
+It's coming along nicely (thank you!) but it still lacks a front-end.
+Stay tuned, as Ignorance is just about to drop the bass._

 # Ignorance

-Ensures specified files are ignored by Git or SVN
+Ensures specified files are ignored by Git, Mercurial or SVN

 ## Installation